hantingxie/gamesparks-docs-v2/MARKDOWN/Getting Started/Using Cloud Code/Unity Cloud Code.md

 ![](img/UT/24.png)

-From this set of data you will load the information into a sorted form and output it in Unity.
+From this set of data you'll load the information into a sorted form and output it in Unity.
 You can call the *LogEventRequest* for *Load Player Details* the same way you did when requesting the *Save Player* Event.
 In this example, you'll only be interested in the data that comes back from the Portal, specifically the *ScriptData*.
 There are plenty of ways to extract data from your response.
 However, this method has the advantage of allowing you to get the data you want using the Attribute keys, and it’s very handy when you have multiple sets of data to extract from the data bundle.

 ![](img/UT/16.png)